georgia-tech-db/evadb/docs/source/usecases/food-review.rst

             cursor.query("""
                 SELECT ChatGPT(
                     "Is the review positive or negative.
 Only reply 'positive' or 'negative'.
 Here are examples.
 The food is very bad: negative.
-The food is very good: postive.", review)
+The food is very good: positive.", review)
                 FROM postgres_data.review_table;
             """).df()